 As one European delegate said, Russia was typically testing how far it could go.
 Another one said publicly that Russia’s counteroffer was a “take it or leave it” proposal.

-Russia, a permanent member of the Council, proposed its own resolution that would have reduced the number of border crossings by half, to two on the Turkey border and closing those on the Iraq and Jordan border, and extend the mandate for six months rather than a year.
-A competing draft resolution, proposed by three elected Council members, Belgium, Germany and Kuwait, included a mandate of one year and three crossings, rather than more, to lure the Russians to a positive vote.
+Russia, a permanent member of the Council, proposed its own resolution that would have reduced the number of border crossings by half, to two on the Turkey border and closing those on the Iraq and Jordan border, and extended the mandate for six months rather than a year.
+A competing draft resolution, proposed by three elected Council members, Belgium, Germany and Kuwait, included a mandate of one year and three crossings to lure the Russians to a positive vote.